Living Room Winter Decor Decorating Ideas

 To be honest, here in North Texas, we don’t get much snow.
 We are more likely to get ice, which is awful.
 We can have beautiful, sunny days in the 30’s in the morning and by afternoon, it’s in the 60’s.

-There have been times when I’ve had tennis drills at 9:00.
+There have been times when I had tennis drills in January at 9:00.
 I wore long tights, a tank top and a fleece vest over a heavy windbreaker.
 After 30 minutes, the vest came off; then the windbreaker came off, and I played the rest of the drill in a tank top.
 Then we can have days that are cold, damp, and bone~chilling.

-When I think of winter, I imagine beautiful snow, tall pines and firs with snow drifts around them, and a sense of calm and quiet.
+When I think of winter, I imagine beautiful snow, tall pines and firs with snow drifts around them.
+It creates a sense of calm and quiet.

-Here’s the sense of warmth, coziness and quiet time that I created.
+That’s the sense of warmth, coziness and quiet time that I want to create.

 Happily, almost everything I used for our winter decor decorating we already had.